 There are ways that REITs can take to overcome this problem, such as by carrying out fundraisings.

 - You can put your properties on collateral as a debt for the bank to grant you a lower interest rate.
 But do note that S-REITs will only allow 45% debt-to-asset ratio at a maximum which will limit their ability to borrow money from the bank.

 - REITs can also issue perpetual securities as one of the means to raise funds.
-Perpetual securities have a fixed interest rate which is an equity much similar to a bond.
-Therefore, issuing perpetual securities is not considered as a debt and you can borrow more money due to the lowered gearing ratio.
+Perpetual securities have a fixed interest rate which it’s equity are much similar to a bond.
+Therefore, issuing perpetual securities is not considered as debt, and you can borrow more money due to the lowered gearing ratio.